 Tim Schwanen, Mobility, Wellbeing and Inequality: understanding the links, Oxford University – UK

 Shifting Transports Demand: exploiting the self-determination theory by means of urban games and co-design

 How to support people, from different cultural background and different contexts, in the transition toward a healthier and environmentally friendly lifestyle?
-This session is conceived to answer the above question by shedding the light on urban initiatives devoted to urban transition by leveraging urban games.
-This session hosts speakers from a wide range of disciplines (from psychology to computer science, from urban policies to game design) with the aim of picturing a comprehensive framework of the most successful levers available for shifting the transport demand.
-Moreover, Horizon 2020 MUV project partners will share the final results in terms of engagement, empowerment and impact, of the three years research project that applied some of those levers in 16 cities around the world.
+The session is conceived to answer the above question by shedding the light on urban initiatives devoted to urban transition by leveraging urban games.
+This session hosts speakers from a wide range of disciplines (from psychology to computer science, from urban policies to game design) with the aim of picturing a comprehensive framework of the most successful levers available for shifting the urban transport demand.
+Moreover, Horizon 2020 MUV project https://www.muv2020.eu partners will share the final results in terms of engagement, empowerment and impact, of the three years research project that applied some of those levers in 21 cities and 17 universities around the world.

 Invited session 13:

 The European transport industry is becoming increasingly ‘data rich’.
 Despite this, the application of Big Data technology to the transport domain is still in its infancy.
 Many providers still struggle to understand their data assets and how these can be leveraged to manage operational and business desires.
 This session will explore the conjunction of emerging methods and technology around Big Data in transport, taking into account economic, legal, social, ethical, policy and technical aspects.
 Real-life examples will be considered during the session and interactive discussions will be held, not only to enhance economic sustainability, but also to increase competitiveness of European transport sector.
 Issues such as privacy and data security are central to any discussion around the use of Big Data technology.
 The session will closely examine these issues and consider policy and research roadmaps that could maximize the opportunities Big Data technology can offer to transport, while overcoming various challenges and barriers.